 1. "The Manchurian Candidate" (1962)

-John Frankenheimer's prescient political thriller features a riveting, Oscar-nominated turn by Lansbury as the mother of a captured Korean War soldier (Raymond Harvey) who's also steering the political career of her husband, a Joe McCarthy-like U.S. senator.
+John Frankenheimer's prescient political thriller features a riveting, Oscar-nominated turn by Lansbury as the mother of a captured Korean War soldier (Laurence Harvey) who's also steering the political career of her husband, a Joe McCarthy-like U.S. senator.